gvwilson/thirdbit/about/index.md

 and after a brief stint with [Rangle.io](http://rangle.io) I joined DataCamp, who I'm proud to say [fired me in 2018](https://www.buzzfeednews.com/article/daveyalba/datacamp-sexual-harassment-metoo-tech-startup).

-Most recently I spent two and a half years in the Education group at [RStudio](http://rstudio.com), where I ran the [instructor training and certification program](http://education.rstudio.com/trainers).
+Most recently I spent two and a half years at [RStudio](http://rstudio.com), where I ran the [instructor training and certification program](http://education.rstudio.com/trainers).
-In my free time I worked on books like [*Teaching Tech Together*](http://teachtogether.tech), [*JavaScript for Data Science*](http://js4ds.org), and [*Research Software Engineering with Python*](https://merely-useful.tech/py-rse/), and helped build [TidyBlocks](http://tidyblocks.tech) and [Glosario](https://glosario.carpentries.org/).
+In my free time I worked on books like [*Teaching Tech Together*](http://teachtogether.tech), [*JavaScript for Data Science*](http://js4ds.org), and [*Research Software Engineering with Python*](https://merely-useful.tech/py-rse/), and helped build TidyBlocks and [Glosario](https://glosario.carpentries.org/).
-After a stint as Head of Education for [Metabase](http://www.metabase.com/), I am now a software engineer at [Deep Genomics](https://www.deepgenomics.com/) in Toronto. if you'd like to chat, please [drop me a line](mailto:gvwilson@third-bit.com).
+After a stint as Head of Education for [Metabase](http://www.metabase.com/), I became a software engineering manager at [Deep Genomics](https://www.deepgenomics.com/) in Toronto. if you'd like to chat, please [drop me a line](mailto:gvwilson@third-bit.com).